Anjani Chaand Updated On: 29 Oct, 2018 11:04 IST

 There is no provision for issuing individual scorecard by Directorate of Technical Education.

-The provisional merit list for GCET 2018 is expected to be released on June 13 by Directorate of Technical Education (DTE) Goa.
-Once it is released on the official website of DTE-Goa, candidates who appeared for the exam will be able to access the GCET 2018 provisional merit list The GCET 2018 final merit list will be released on June 15, 2018.
-The GCET 2018 merit list is prepared based on GCET 2018 cut-offs.
+The provisional merit list for GCET 2019 is expected to be released in the second week of June 2019 by Directorate of Technical Education (DTE) Goa.
+Once it is released on the official website of DTE-Goa, candidates who appeared for the exam will be able to access the GCET 2019 provisional merit list The GCET 2018 final merit list will be released after that.
+The GCET 2019 merit list is prepared based on GCET 2019 cut-offs.

 The GCET provisional merit list will have candidates' GCET ranks and marks along with their class 12 board examination scores.
 Candidates must report to the concerned authorities within 24 hours in case of any discrepancy.